EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * X_U and X_V are the ECDH ephemeral public keys of U and V, respectively.

-* CRED_U and CRED_V are the credentials containing the public keys of U and V, respectively.
+* CRED_U and CRED_V are the credentials containing the public authentication keys of U and V, respectively.

-* Sig(U; . ) and S(V; . ) denote signatures made with the private key of U and V, respectively.
+* Sig(U; . ) and S(V; . ) denote signatures made with the private authentication key of U and V, respectively.

 * Enc(K; P; A) denotes AEAD encryption of plaintext P and additional authenticated data A using the key K derived from the shared secret.
 The AEAD MUST NOT be replaced by plain encryption, see {{security}}.